hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 This guide documents the comprehensive reliability features implemented to ensure the NBA data pipeline runs successfully.
 The implementation is complete and correctly working, and the **upstream API issues have been resolved** - the pipeline is now fully operational for the 2024-25 season.

 The implementation addresses the critical challenges identified in the pre-mortem analysis and provides robust error handling, data validation, and operational observability.
 These systems successfully identified and resolved the API issues, enabling reliable data collection.

+**Recent Update**: A comprehensive investigation into the 7 missing canonical metrics has been completed.
+6 of 7 metrics have been identified and sourced, with implementation recommendations documented in `docs/metric_investigation_summary.md`.

 ## Key Features Implemented